plus3it/pshelp-formula/README.md

     -   `Save-Help -Module * -DestinationPath C:\pshelp -Force -Verbose`
     -   Ignore any errors...
 -   Repeat the above steps for a ws2016 server.
-Do not install every feature, but at least install bitlocker, defender, and _all_ the remote server administration tools (rsat)
+Do not install every feature, but at least install bitlocker, windows defender, and _all_ the remote server administration tools (rsat)
 -   Purge the `pshelp/files/pshelp-content` directory in this repo of all files
 -   Copy the pshelp files from both ws2012r2 and ws2016 to that directory